 How is HSBC making its own operations net zero?

 We’ve already made significant progress.
-Our annual carbon emissions per full-time employee fell to 2.26 tonnes last year, a drop of 35 per cent since 2011.
+Our annual carbon emissions per full-time employee fell to 1.76 tonnes in 2020, a drop of almost 50 per cent since 2011.
 But we have more to do.

 We’re continuing to reduce our wider environmental impact by using less energy, paper and water, and generating less waste.
 We’ve committed to buying 100 per cent of our electricity from renewable sources by 2030 as part of the global RE100 initiative, which counts leading global businesses among its members.